Credit card product change: What is it, and is it worth it?

 Key takeaways: Credit card product changes

-Credit card product changes let you swap one card for another from the same issuer without closing your current account or opening a new one.
-You might consider a product change if you’ve recently become eligible for a card with better perks or more rewards potential.
+Credit card product changes enable you to swap one card for another from the same issuer, without closing your current account or opening a new one.
+You might consider a product change if you’ve recently become eligible for a card with better benefits or more rewards potential.
 Or you might swap your card if it no longer suits your spending habits and needs.

 In some cases, applying for a new card may be the right decision for you.
 For example, if you want to take advantage of introductory offers or don’t want to give up your current card, you may choose to apply for a new card instead of making a product change.

-If you’re thinking about either, you can compare cards from Capital One to find one that’s right for you.
+If you’re thinking about either, you can compare cards from Capital One to find one that’s right for you and get pre-approved today—with no harm to your credit score.